eternal-flame-AD/yumechi.jp/content/en/blog/rust-functions-in-cxx-speak.md

 }
 ```

-However, things get more complicated when you start capturing variables outside the closure, and that's where the three subtraits of `Fn` come in:
+However, things get more complicated when you start capturing variables outside the closure, and Rust need to know the kind of operations the closure will do to the captured variables, and that's where the three subtraits of `Fn` come in:

 ### `Fn`